lshzndx/metabase/docs/users-guide/07-dashboards.md

 - **To resize a card**, click the handle at the bottom right corner of the card, and drag to resize.
 Nearby cards will move away to accommodate the new size.
 - **To remove a card**, hover over the card, and click the X icon in the top right corner.

-Metabase will automatically update a question's display to make sure your data looks great at any size you choose.
+VLink will automatically update a question's display to make sure your data looks great at any size you choose.

 ## Changing a question's visualization settings